View declared candidates by office and learn more about ACOG National elections.

 Electing Your National Leaders

 There are numerous ways for Fellows to learn about the candidates for National office.
-The National Officer Candidates Forum is held each year at ACOG’s Annual Clinical and Scientific Meeting, which is open to all ACOG members.
-All candidates are required to attend the Candidates Forum and present their qualifications, make a prepared statement, and answer questions developed by the committee.
-You can also view the list of candidates, the candidates’ photographs and short CV summary on the ACOG website.
+The National Officer Candidates Forum, which is open to all ACOG members, will be held virtually after ACOG’s Annual Clinical and Scientific Meeting.
+All candidates are required to present their qualifications, make a prepared statement, and answer questions developed by the committee.
+You can also view the list of candidates, the candidates’ photographs, and short CV summary on the ACOG website.

 ACOG encourages all Fellows to participate in the national officer elections process.
 Attend your ACOG Interim Advisory Council Meeting and discuss the candidates with your District officers and Committee on Nominations representatives.
 We encourage you to send comments to Committee on Nominations members about the candidates.
 Your comments will be taken into consideration and are always welcome.